-Thomas Mathew Anita Mathew Mumbai University (saintlvsnl10@gmail.com) (anu6189@gmail.com)
+Thomas Mathew Anita Mathew

+Mumbai University (saintlvsnl10@gmail.com) (anu6189@gmail.com)

-Automated weapon system using artificial intelligence (AI) will be the norm of future warfare.
-The data analysis based on AI in incomparable compared to human knowledge.
-However, human intervention of human is crucial when considering the ethical issues based on machine judgements.
-The area of concern is to how to humanise warfare.
-The paper discusses the viewpoint of military personal looking at the moral dilemma of adopting advanced technologies to achieve international objectives.
-The implications would affect how future global developments develop based on disruptive technology in modern warfare.
+Automated Weapon System using Artificial Intelligence (AI) will be the norm of future warfare.
+The data analysis based on AI is incomparable to that based on human knowledge.
+However, intervention of human is crucial when considering the ethical issues based on machine judgements.
+The area of concern is how to conduct warfare that is more dependent on human analysis rather than data analysis.
+The paper discusses the viewpoint of military personnel looking at the moral dilemma of adopting advanced technologies to achieve international objectives.
+The implications would affect how future global developments develop/evolve based on disruptive technology in modern warfare.